-Please Note: EHRP is not accepting Research Grant applications for the 2018-2019 academic year.
+Please Note: The Human Rights program is not accepting Research Grant applications at this time.
 We hope to begin accepting applications again next fall.

 Submissions and inquiries should be directed to EHRP Associate Director Dr. Brad Klein at email@example.com.

 Interested researchers must submit the following three materials to EHRP:

 1. A research prospectus.
 This document should: a. define the nature of the project; b. indicate how the project will be pursued; c. illustrate the human rights themes that will be explored; and d. describe the project report or reflection that will submitted.

 2. A funding rationale.
 In approximately one page, the funding rationale should: a. propose a timeline for completion and/or presentation of project; b. justify a specific breakdown of how the funds would be used; and c. explain why the project should be regarded as important and feasible.